m417z/ntdoc/descriptions/cichecksignedfile.md

-Verifies an Authenticode signature against a precomputed file hash.
+For an input Authenticode file digest and an Authenticode signature, verifies that the digest is in the signature and that the signature validates.
+Optionally returns information about the signature.
 The caller is responsible for mapping the image, parsing its PE headers, locating the `WIN_CERTIFICATE` in the security directory, and computing the Authenticode digest.

 # Parameters
  - `Hash` - a pointer to the Authenticode digest of the file being verified.